dsoto/WP19/outline.md

 - Replacing diesel generation with PV and battery storage could improve levelized cost
     - It is plausible that PV systems with storage can deliver electricity for less than the $2 per kWh that we observe
     - While the levelized cost of a battery and PV system may be lower, the capital investment is much higher.
-    - while PV costs rise on a capital basis, diesel costs rise on a marginal basis
+    - While PV costs rise on a capital basis, diesel costs rise on a marginal basis
     - To move to a least cost option from a total cost perspective may require new ways to access capital.